 A little more than three years ago, I became a first-time mom.
 As I entered the world of feeding times, nap schedules, and general post-pregnancy life and eventually went back to work, I was introduced to a whole new balancing act — and a bit of working mom’s guilt.

 I struggled to find the right balance and at times felt guilty that I wasn’t managing the coexisting demands of work and childcare in the effortless ways I had once imagined.

-As vice president of client services at Acceleration Partners, I now recognize this same struggle in many of my co-workers, specifically women.
+As Chief Client Officer at Acceleration Partners, I now recognize this same struggle in many of my co-workers, specifically women.
 According to a Pew Research Center study, one in five full-time working mothers find balancing work and motherhood “very difficult.”

 And though research suggests this lack of balance (and the difficulties that accompany it) is fairly common, most working mothers I know actually feel alone in their struggles.
 Not only are they “failing,” but they’re also the only ones doing so — everyone else must have it all figured out.

 Why Working Mothers Feel So Alone

 Balancing both work and home has always been difficult for working moms, but we now have more people telling us it should be effortless.